nida-afk/weather-app/README.md

 If the caller’s transaction is rolled back, any changes made inside the signal handler are also rolled back. the db transactions prevents from commiting incomplete transactions.

+RectangleQ2
+     Rectangle.py file has the Custom Class in Python for getting the length and width  of rectangle. initialie the instane and iterate the obj.

+inside the sub folder there are:

+sub
+   RectangleQ2
+     Rectangle.py
+   accu
+     accu - urls.py
+     siggnal- app.py , views.py, signals.py, models.py
+    db.sqlite3
+    manage.py